Deferred action can help you stay in the U.S. legally for a temporary time period.

 Those granted deferred action status must remain lawfully present in the U.S. during the period when their deferred action is active, but it does not forgive periods of illegal presence in the U.S. in the past or in the future.
 Additionally, immigration services can renew deferred action status at any time, and they also reserve the right to terminate it as they see fit.

-If you are interested in applying for deferred action status in the Charlotte, North Carolina area, come and see us at Waldron Law Firm.
+If you are interested in applying for deferred action status in the Charlotte, North Carolina area, come and see us at Waldron Law Firm, PLLC.
 As a law firm with a strong focus on immigration law, we can review your case and provide our honest opinion about your likelihood of being granted this status.
 We can also advocate on your behalf during all proceedings required to attain deferred action status.
 For questions, please call our office today.